datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 Welcome developers, security and database administrators, site reliability engineers, and operators.

 This open-source project, DataStax Astra DB Plugin for HashiCorp Vault, adds robust **token lifecycle management** features for Astra DB.
+For those who may not be familiar, [Astra DB](https://docs.datastax.com/en/astra-serverless/docs/) is a serverless, multi-cloud native DBaaS built on Apache Cassandra&reg;.
 Due to the nature of the Astra DB object hierarchy, by default, API tokens are not associated with specific users and currently the tokens do not have metadata descriptions.

 Without the plugin, it's easy to lose track of: